-Ensurance UK Limited is an independent intermediary authorised and regulated by the Financial Conduct Authority and is entered on the FCA register under reference 785233.
+Ensurance UK Limited is an intermediary authorised and regulated by the Financial Conduct Authority and is entered on the FCA register under reference 785233.

 Written by Clark Gardiner, Senior Construction Underwriter

 Covid 19 is rapidly becoming pandemic with cases increasing on a daily basis.
 It is impossible at this stage to foresee the outcome of this virus, but the spread impact right now can be seen across most industries.

 Construction is seeing a major reaction in terms of slowdown, reducing workforce, and supplier problems with a great deal of materials coming from overseas.

 Whilst this is an off the cuff commentary based on what we’re seeing so far, it’s safe to assume we’ll see a number of commercial projects being extended due to this reduction.
 With force majeure being widely cited, it’s a time for employers and property developers to work much more closely with their contractors and sub-contractors early on in order to plug potential gaps to fulfil contractual obligations here in the UK particularly as we are at the early stages of the outbreak.

 So then there is additional delay potential from the increased health and safety and duty of care for a workforce.
 Hygiene on most sites is almost impossible to micromanage to the level required without slow down.
 However, the health of individuals, in my opinion, must come first, even at the cost of a delay.